 Major Achievements From the Past Year

 From fundraising events to volunteer efforts to community programs, let readers know what your organization accomplished in 12 short months.
-The majority of your report should focus on these projects, breaking down your achievements into powerful statistics your readers can easily understand.
+The majority of your report should focus on these projects, and you should use your fundraising tools to break down your achievements into powerful statistics your readers can easily understand.